Shopify/liquid-spec/README.md

 ```

 In some cases, no `CTX` or `FSS` are necessary.
 If it doesn't make the line too
-unreadable, you can also express these using a compact format:
+unreadable, you can also express these using a single-line compact format.
+For
+example:

 ```yaml
 Capture tag: